slawlor/ractor/README.md

 ## Installation

-Install `ractor` by adding the following to your Cargo.toml dependencies
+Install `ractor` by adding the following to your Cargo.toml dependencies.

 ```toml
 [dependencies]